All Episodes

 You don't know how to spend your money.

-You need ambassadors, you need talking shopping carts, you need the incentive of free movie tickets, all to eat what Michelle Obama thinks you should eat.
+You need the incentive for free movie tickets all to eat what Michelle Obama thinks you should eat.

-The panel based all of this on a nearly one million dollar government-funded study entitled Nudging Nutrition, arguing that the research suggests an intervention of this sort might be successful in modifying consumer shopping behavior.
+The panel based all of this on a nearly $1 million government-funded study entitled Nudging Nutrition, arguing that the research suggests an intervention of this sort might be successful in modifying consumer shopping behavior.

-And your government, if you're on food stamp, they think this of all of us, you don't know the right stuff to eat.
+And your government, if you're on food stamps, they think this of all of us, you don't know the right stuff to eat.

-And they're going to tell you they are going to have you steered in only certain directions.
+And they're going to tell you they're going to have you steered in only certain directions.

 You only allow the purchase of fruits and vegetables.